ArnaudBelcour/rhea_mapper/README.md

 # rhea_mapper

+**WARNING:**

+**This tool was a test during my PhD.
+Currently it is not working and I will not update it, so don't use it.
+It is kept for test purpose.**

 Rhea_mapper is a Python3 (Python >= 3.6) tool to create draft metabolic network from genomes, sparql query on Rhea or Uniprot and from tsv files containing list of Rhea reactions or Uniprot protein IDs.

 ## Table of contents